microsoft/WindowsAppSDK/README.md

 ### Roadmap

-Here's a snippet of what we intend to deliver in the year of 2021 *(all times/features/releases are tentative and subject to change)*:
+Here's a snippet of what we intend to deliver in 2021 *(times/features/releases are tentative and subject to change)*:

 App type |      Reunion 0.5 (Q1 2021)      |         Reunion 0.8 (Q2 2021)    |       Reunion 1.0 (Q4 2021)     |
 -- | ------------------------------- | --------------------------------- | ------------------------------- |